Inventory Management Overview

 - When integrating with most stores, only simple items in QuickBooks POS can be transferred as simple products into the online store.

-- Products that are in the online store but are not in QuickBooks can be either created in QuickBooks during the post to QuickBooks process.
+- Products that are in the online store but are not yet in the QuickBooks item can be either created in QuickBooks via the transfer products screen or during the post to QuickBooks process in an automated way.

 - Before the syncing process can begin, the user must established where the master location will be.
-The master location is the area is main area that updated when new stock is received or an item is created manually and the starting quantity is established.
+The master location is the physical place that is updated when new stock is received or an item is created manually and the starting quantity is established.

 - Synchronizing can be done either manually in the product sync area or automatically using the WebgilityDesktop scheduler.